 - RBW: Resolution bandwidth.
 Lower values allow differentiating between signals at closer frequencies.
-Lower values also result in a reduced noisefloor but significantly increase sweep time. - Window: Window type used in the DFT of the final IF.
-Can be left at "Kaiser" for almost all applications. - Detector: For every point displayed, several measurements are taken.
+Lower values also result in a reduced noisefloor but significantly increase sweep time. - Window: Window type used in the DFT of the final IF. - Detector: For every point displayed, several measurements are taken.
 The detector type determines which one of these measurement will be displayed. - Signal ID: Signal identification.
 This can help to determine whether a displayed signal is actually present or the result from internal imaging.
 When enabled, the VNA changes the LO frequencies for every measurement point and observes how the final IF signal is affected by that.
 This removes almost all of the mirror images but at the cost of increased sweep time.

 The following example shows the effect of signal ID.
-For both measurements the only signal at the input was a 1 GHz tone with a level of $-10 \, \mathrm{dBm}$.
+For both measurements the only signal at the input was a 1 GHz tone with a level of -10 dBm.
 On the left, signal ID is turned off, resulting in a lot of extra tones.
 On the right, signal ID has removed most of these tones: